matrix-org/synapse/README.rst

   config file: ``./synctl start`` will give you instructions on how to do this.
   For this purpose, you can use 'localhost' or your hostname as a server name.
-  Once you've done so, running ``./synctl start`` again will start your private home sserver.
+  Once you've done so, running ``./synctl start`` again will start your private home server.
 You will find a webclient running at http://localhost:8008.
   Please use a recent Chrome or Firefox for now (or Safari if you don't need VoIP support).